infominer33/infominer33.github.io/_pages/index.md

 <img src="https://infominer.id/assets/img/infodisco.png"/>

-This site is a portfolio of research repositories and freelance articles, along with a few transcripts I cleaned up from youtube.
+This site is a portfolio of research and content I've created over the past year.
+{: .notice--info}

 ## Index
 * [DID-Identity Decentralized](#did-identity-decentralized)